AshwinSharma9129/Project_1.0/README.md

 # Revision
-This Project is Just a Revision project to brsh up my java , at the same time I plan to learn react.js and css for front-end dev.
+This Project is Just a Revision project to brush up my java , at the same time I plan to learn react.js and css for front-end dev.